Because of the high volume of inquiries about joining my group, I am not able to reply to every email.

 There is a multitude of weird mathematical concepts in ML research, so you'll need to be capable of learning to understand some of these concepts.
 At the core, there are some standard math areas that you need for nearly all ML research.
 The work I do requires being comfortable with the basic concepts of probability, linear algebra, optimization, discrete math, calculus, and graph theory.
 Some of these concepts are exotic and could be new to you, or they could be things you learned in high school, but we will be using them in likely higher dimensionality than you've previously done if you haven't done ML research before, and things can become very counterintuitive.

 Machine learning is a mathematical research discipline that is centered on empirical data, which means you need to be very good at designing, coding, debugging, and maintaining code to test the algorithms and mathematical ideas you investigate.
-As a reference, my research code is a mix of MATLAB, Python, Java, and C/C++.
-Among these, my favorite language is Python, but it also happens to be the one I am least proficient in, probably because it didn't become as great a language for ML research as it is now until a few years after I started doing research.
+As a reference, my research code is a mix of Python, Java, MATLAB, and C/C++.
+Among these, my favorite language is Python.

 You will need to become good at version control, object-oriented design, and quickly picking up new languages, APIs, and libraries.
 You need to have good programming practices and attention to detail, and you should value well-organized code.
 At the same time, you should be good at working at a fast pace, producing quick prototypes, and capable of keeping yourself organized so you know how to clean up our hastily produced experimental code.